 This measures a player's ability to hit for extra bases.
 A high slugging percentage from a cleanup hitter is important for a cleanup hitter because it can help them drive in more runs and put pressure on the opposing team's defense.

 This is a statistic commonly used in baseball to evaluate a player's overall offensive performance.
 It combines a player's on-base percentage (OBP) and slugging percentage (SLG) to provide a more complete picture of their ability to get on base and hit for extra bases.
-For a cleanup hitter, OPS is an important statistic to consider.
+For a cleanup hitter, OPS baseball stat is an important to consider.
 A high OPS in baseball indicates that a player is not only getting on base frequently, but also a power hitter and driving in runs.
 This is critical for a player who must bat cleanup, who is expected to be a team's main source of offense and move base runners around.

 There have been many famous cleanup hitters in baseball history.
 Some of the most notable include Babe Ruth, Lou Gehrig, Hank Aaron, and Barry Bonds.
 These players were known for their pull hitter power and hitting ability, consistency, and ability to drive in runs.
 They were often the most feared hitters in the game, and opposing teams would often pitch around them to avoid giving up big hits.